Dr. Jennifer Miller, PT, DPT: Expert Physical Therapist and Pelvic Health Specialist

 We also recommend athletes stick with all-foam beds, preferably memory foam, due to their ability to foster a healthy spine, relieve pressure points, and prevent future pains from forming.
 Hybrid beds are a great option too, as they contain foam layers to offer these benefits, but athletes should avoid innerspring beds whenever possible.

-Soft beds aren’t for everybody.
+Soft beds or sleeper sofas aren’t for everybody.
 Even if you may think you like the feeling of sleeping on a cloud, if your bed doesn’t support you right, you’ll end up plagued with aches and pains.

 Soft mattresses are best suited for side sleepers, and even some back sleepers can snooze soundly on a softer mattress.
 However, stomach sleepers should avoid soft mattresses at all costs, as they are not equipped to support sleeping face down.
 Stomach sleepers need a firm bed to prevent their torso from sinking and back pains from forming.

 Unlike soft beds, firm beds can be an option for all sleepers.
-It’s just important side sleepers don’t choose something too firm, as it can lead to pressure build-up under the shoulders and hips and result in pain and discomfort.
+However, it is important side sleepers don’t choose something too firm, as it can lead to pressure build-up under the shoulders and hips which can result in pain and discomfort.

 Firm beds are great for maintaining neutral spine alignment and preventing unhealthy sinkage.
 If you’ve bought something too firm and need additional comfort, mattress toppers are an easy way to customize your bed.